Breast Cancer – Past and Present

 Breast cancer surgery, which often includes reconstructive procedures, can help restore a satisfactory body image.
 The decision on the type of surgery is always made together with the patient.
 And it should focus on her psychosocial needs.

-In the past 50 years, breast cancer’s a disease where women had radical, disfiguring surgical procedures that amputates the breast.
+In the past 50 years, breast cancer has been a disease where women had radical, disfiguring surgical procedures that amputate the breast.
 For the majority of women, it is usually manageable with minimal removal of breast tissue and sampling of axillary nodes.

-Women with breast cancer are increasingly involved in treatment decisions, and made it clear that they need attention in the psychological and social aspects of their care.
+Women with breast cancer are increasingly involved in treatment decisions and made it clear that they need attention to the psychological and social aspects of their care.

 Making treatment decisions